-Parque Periodista in downtown Medellin is the hangout of Medellin’s bohemian underground it can be sketchy at times because of the drug-dealing that is taking place on the square.
+Parque Periodista in downtown Medellin is the hangout of Medellin’s bohemian underground.

 The youth gathered at the square cannot be described.
 It’s an ever-changing cultural mixture of punks, potheads, rockers, hippies, junkies, rappers, dealers, “grillas,” drunks, gays and even the occasional transvestite, regularly joined by university professors, poets and musicians.